afreenalam198/JavaScript30_Projects/Drum Kit/README.md

 # Drum Kit

-This is the first project from the JavaScript30: 30 Day Vanilla JS Challenge
+This is the 1<sup>st</sup> project from the JavaScript30: 30 Day Vanilla JS Challenge

 ## Functionality